hashicorp/consul/website/source/docs/connect/configuration.html.md

 ### Kubernetes

-The Consul Helm chart can automate much of Consul Connects configuration, and makes it easy to automatically inject Envoy sidecars into new pods when they are deployed.
+The Consul Helm chart can automate much of Consul Connect's configuration, and makes it easy to automatically inject Envoy sidecars into new pods when they are deployed.
 Learn about the [Helm chart](/docs/platform/k8s/helm.html) in general, or if you are already familiar with it, check out it's